Table of Contents

 1. Automated Testing:

-- Tools like axe, WAVE, Lighthouse, or Accessibility Insights can scan web pages for common issues (e.g., missing labels, low contrast).
+- Tools like axe, WAVE, Lighthouse, and Accessibility Insights can scan web pages for common issues such as missing labels or low contrast.

-- Fast and good for detecting many technical problems early in development.
+- They are fast and effective for detecting many technical problems early in development.

 2. Manual Testing:

-- Use keyboard only to navigate your site.
+- Use only the keyboard to navigate your site.

-- Test with screen readers like NVDA or JAWS.
+- Test with screen readers such as NVDA or JAWS.

 - Check tab order, skip links, and ARIA labels.